 - Muscle loss – not yet but upping my exercise – see above

-- Shrinking penis & testicles – yep back to before puberty
+- Shrinking penis & testicles – yep back to their size before puberty

-- Depression and Anhedonia – yep, most days, I’m Dipolar (Welsh version!)
+- Depression and Anhedonia – yep, most days, well I’m Dipolar (Welsh version!)

 - Fatigue- yep

 - !!Warning!!
-Some potentially embarrassing stuff below . . .
+There’s some potentially embarrassing stuff below . . . you don’t have to go through all this – Get Tested

 Well, quite a bit to get on with and the list isn’t meant to be a list of collectibles!
-But most of these will feature unless action is taken….. the hot flushes can be ameliorated by sage tea or evening primrose or just adapting.
-The erection problems I was already aware of but naively thought this wouldn’t really matter for a few months/years but I learnt something new – those “nocturnal erections” that all adult males get are not just a system check, as I thought but they perform a necessary, reproductive function – they keep that boneless, flabby organ prepared for inflation to the correct size for reproduction!
-Take away the hormones and you take away this function . . .if left long enough (for me it could be 3 years!!), the penis will get fibrosis and will never return to its previous grand shape and size (oh yeah?).
+But most of these will feature unless action is taken….. they say that hot flushes can be ameliorated by sage tea or evening primrose (maybe but not for me) or just adapting ( update – nope not for me, nor did acupuncture but 2 x soya helpings a day seems to help).
+The erection problems I was already aware of but naively thought this wouldn’t really matter for a few months/years but I learnt something new – those “nocturnal erections” that all adult males get (5 or 6 a night in fact) are not just a system check, as I thought but they perform a necessary, reproductive function – they keep that boneless, flabby organ prepared for inflation to the correct size for reproduction!
+Take away the hormones and you take away this function . . .if left long enough (for me it could be 3 years!!), the penis may get fibrosis and will never return to its previous grand shape and size (oh yeah?).
 So a rather mechanical and regular stretching regime is required – all the machinations of sex without the slightest reward or fun.
-This can be achieved via pills and/or a pump (see your CNS and GP – you can get both on the NHS – yes, really).
+This can be achieved via pills and/or a pump (see your CNS and GP – you can get both on the NHS – yes, really, the pump or VED is free, get your Clinical Nurse Specialist to write to your GP who then prescribes it – easy – see video below.
+You can also get as many sildenafil (Viagra) pills as you want, previously the NHS only allowed you 4 a month, another benefit of being a cancer patient).
 I’m trying to combat some of the other side effects by improving diet as I’ve mentioned above and exercise will help – not just for muscle & strength but also for bone health – here Andrew recommends stuff that will stress the bones a bit – like jogging, weight lifting or just stamping….yes this works!
 I’ll report on other side effects as I go along . . . . it is good to have a caring partner who can help with a lot of these things but you must share and chat about it….it’s new to them as well.
 Remember, you’re not alone . . .
 I’m one of them too!
 And happy to chat.
+One way to get in touch with me is to leave a comment & I’ll get in touch.
+Get Tested

 Well, another month goes by.
 Some good news my CNS came through and I’m going to move from Degarelix to Prostap for my hormone therapy drug and also to a 3 monthly injection too – this may enable us to have some kind of holiday after my RT.
 I’m still waiting for news on that but it is imminent!
 He’s also authorised the VED – the penis pump, yippee but TBH, I’ve little enthusiasm but I’ve got to give it a go, with the hope that things may return to normal . . . some time in the future.
-Apparently, the longer you are on hormone therapy – the longer you remain castrated, the chances of returning to normal testosterone production reduce with some guys remaining castrated!
+Apparently, the longer you are on hormone therapy ,the longer you remain castrated, the chances of returning to normal testosterone production reduce.
+Some guys will remain castrated for life!
 Hmm.
 Luckily, those statistics are for older guys . .so, there’s hope!
 Third and I hope, final Degarelix injection tomorrow -I’m braced for the after effects this time!
 I’ll keep you posted.

 Emotional waters begin to drain from around my feet